 - Fishing at the pier – There are three piers in Anna Maria – Rod and Reel Pier, Anna Maria Island City Pier, and Bridge Street Pier.
 Try your luck fishing, or grab a bite to eat and admire the views.
 And keep your eyes open for dolphins and manatees!

-- Free Anna Maria Island Trolley – Use the trolley to easily get around the island.
+- Free Anna Maria Island Trolley – Use the free trolley to easily get around the island.
 Hop on and off wherever you want, from the north to south ends of the island.

 Where to Stay